dtersegno/capstone/README.md

     - catalan
     - french
     - spanish
-    - by demographic (people giving pronouns in bio, links to franchises)
+    - by demographic (people giving pronouns in bio?, links to franchises?)
+- link geo locations to lat/lon
-- make irregular time series' regular by putting into `traces`
+- ~~make irregular time series' regular by putting into `traces`
-    - or see if `timemachines` or any of its sub-functions has a way around that.
+    - ~~or see if `timemachines` or any of its sub-functions has a way around that.
+    - pandas resample might be good enough!
-- apply these time series' to basic pandas operations
+- ~~apply these time series' to basic pandas TS operations
-    - autocorrelation
+    - ~~autocorrelation
-    - partial autocorrelation
+    - ~~partial autocorrelation
     - fft?

+### time series
+- apply dickey-fuller to detrended series
+- just try arima to see if it even makes any sense.
+- install extra timeseries libraries for fbprophet [instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md)
+- compare different functions
 - apply these time series' to timemachines functionality
     - fbprophet
     - greykite
     - other "heavy hitters"
+- compare predictions on a later day of wordle.

+### visuals
 - plot game use by country with animation